NHACP-IF/NHACP-specification/nhacp-specification.md

-# NABU HCCA application communication protocol
+# NABU HCCA Application Communication Protocol

 The original NABU network adapter provided a unidirectional connection from the headend system to the NABUs.
 Each NABU could access the